Interpolation by Different Types of Quantum Channels Using Conic Programs

 A quantum channel $\Phi$ is said to be entanglement breaking if for any state $\rho$ acting on $H \otimes H$ the output $(1 \otimes \Phi) (\rho)$ is a separable state.
 This has been introduced by Horodecki et al \cite{MR2001114}.
-It can be shown that for such a map $\Phi$ there is a Kraus representation (which need not be optimal) such that each Kraus operator is of rank 1. in this paper, we tried to address the following questions: \begin{enumerate} \item First we have solved the interpolation problem with entanglement breaking map when initial states are orthogonal. \item Secondly we have reconstructed the SDP's in \cite{heinosaari-12} so that can identify the EBT maps. \end{enumerate} We notice that Li and Du \cite{MR3336734} also had addressed a similar problem.
-But in their case, there was one input and one output operator and the separable Hilbert spaces were of any arbitrary dimensions. in this paper, we consider the problem only on finite dimensional Hilbert spaces.
+It can be shown that for such a map $\Phi$ there is a Kraus representation (which need not be optimal) such that each Kraus operator is of rank 1.
+In this paper, we tried to address the following questions: \begin{enumerate} \item First we have reconstructed the SDPs in \cite{heinosaari-12} so that we can identify the EBT maps.

-The paper has been organized as follows. \begin{enumerate} \item In section \S2 we have stated some preexisting results which have played important roles in our original discussion. \item In section \S3 we have addressed the first question.
-We have found out the necessary and sufficient conditions for the existence of an entangle breaking map $\phi$ such that $\phi(A_i)=B_i$ assuming that $A_i's$ are orthogonal with respect to the standard inner product of matrices.
-Further, we have determined a necessary and sufficient condition that the entanglement breaking map $\phi$ would be an entanglement breaking trace-preserving map(EBT).
-We have also given a method to explicitly construct $\phi$. \item section \S4 is divided into two subsections.

-In subsection \S4.1 we have given a sequential convex optimization problem(i.e the constraints of the last optimization is determined by the previous optimization and so on) to identify the interpolating EBT maps.